 for some constant $a >0$.
 Assume further that there exist constants $C>0$ and $A>0$ such that

 for $y>1$.
 Then there exist constants $\alpha_\phi$, $\beta_\phi$, and $c_\phi(m)$ such that

-\end{lemma} \begin{proof} \cite{au}, p.136. \end{proof} Note that in both lemmas, it is the growth condition of the eigenfunction which determines the choice of the special functions appearing in the equations.
-Without the growth condition, the associated Legendre function of the second kind and the modified Bessel function of the first kind will appear in each equations, in general.
+\end{lem} \begin{proof} \cite{au}, p.136. \end{proof} Note that in both lemmas, it is the growth condition of the eigenfunction which determines the choice of the special functions appearing in the equations.
+In general, without the growth condition, the associated Legendre function of the second kind and the modified Bessel function of the first kind will appear.